Thetouchedjoe/SKYSTRAKE/README.md

 a experimental PS Vita emulator on the Scratch project
 # what is it?
-SKYSTRAKE is an experimental PS Vita emulator which is the base itself was on Scratch. it is licensed on Apache Public License 2.0 which it is the best way to play PS Vita on Scratcg
+SKYSTRAKE is an experimental PS Vita emulator which is the base itself was on Scratch. it is licensed on Apache Public License 2.0 which it is the best way to play PS Vita on Scratch
 # which things you can do?
 you can do such things as =
 - install games to the PS Store app